hashicorp/vagrant/website/docs/source/v2/provisioning/basic_usage.html.md

 the Chef provisioner, have special methods that can be called within that block to ease configuration that can't be done with the key/value approach.

-## Multiple Provisioners

-Multiple `config.vm.provision` methods can be used to define multiple provisioners.
-These provisioners will be run in the order they're defined.
-This is useful for a variety of reasons, but most commonly it is used so that a shell script can bootstrap some of the system so that another provisioner can take over later.

 ## Running Provisioners

 Provisioners are run in three cases: the initial `vagrant up`, `vagrant